anujs3/pong/README.md

 ### Short Description
 In this 2D Java game, relive the classic arcade game Pong!

+### How to Play Game
+Open *Pong.jar* to start the game.
+This will take you to the main menu.

 ### Objective
 Use the paddles to hit the ball into the opponent's goal.
 The first player to score nine points wins.